osamahahmad/my-first-react-app/README.md

 npm install express
 ```
 `express` is the most popular Node web framework, and I can use it to serve a "my-first-react-app/build", generated using `npm run build`.

-I already have a global install of [`pm2`](https://www.npmjs.com/package/pm2), which I can use to start and reload this project.